Vitas Gerulaitis Cup

-The Vitas Gerulaitis Cup will be a professional tennis tournament held in Vilnius, Lithuania since 2023.
-The tournament will be held on indoor hard courts of the SEB Arena.
+The Vitas Gerulaitis Cup was a professional tennis tournament held in Vilnius, Lithuania in 2023.
+The event was held on the indoor hardcourts of the SEB Arena.

 Background

 Vitas Gerulaitis was a well known Lithuanian American tennis player and a former #3 ATP who achieved a status of an icon in Lithuania, having famously won the 1977 Australian Open title.
 With the approval of his family's estate, the organizers chose to name the event after him.

 This is not the first tennis event in Vilnius named after Gerulatis as previously ITF tour events organized in Vilnius also had carried the name of the "Vitas Gerulaitis Memorial Cup".
-Furthermore, the hosting arena had previously been known under the working title "Vitas Gerulaitis Memorial Tennis Centre" and 2004 was declared as the Vitas Gerulaitis' year by the Lithuanian Tennis Association.
+Furthermore, the hosting arena had previously been known under the working title "Vitas Gerulaitis Memorial Tennis Centre" and year 2004 was declared as the Vitas Gerulaitis' year by the Lithuanian Tennis Association.